kallebju/ada-website/index.md

 ![50 Clusters distribution per year](/assets/kshapeperyear.png)

 ### Methods
 We have therefore extracted from the database the different aliases by American politicians in order to search and extract, for a given year, all the dates of the quotations.
-We thus create annual time series associated to each politician.
+We thus create annual time series associated to each politician and then clustered it by K-Shape algorithm.
-#### K-Shape
-In order to cluster all these time series, we quickly noticed that the use of K-means was inadequate.
-The algorithm systematically put the vast majority of time series in a single cluster.
-We then looked at a clustering method adapted to time series, based on the concept of cross-correlation between signals: K-Shape.
-The cross-correlation is itself based on a convolution between signals and allows to analyze the similarity between time signals ( as a distance), despite a temporal shift between them.

 #### Choice of the number of cluster
 ![Cluster Kshape Curve](/assets/clusterkshapecurve.png)